News / May 19, 2026

 TBS Cross Dig reported that the group was formally launched on June 6, 2024.
 The article said the group wanted the government to establish a dedicated body to deal with UFOs and other anomalous phenomena, and that roughly 80 lawmakers were expected to take part.

-The security logic was explicit.
-If an unidentified object turned out to be another country's advanced system, it could become a serious security issue.
+The stated reason: an unidentified object could turn out to be another country's advanced system, and a serious security issue.

 June 2024: Niconico gives the group a public platform

-This is useful context.
 The May 2026 question to Kihara did not come from nowhere.
-Japanese political and media actors had already been treating UAP as a security topic.
+Japanese political and media actors were already treating UAP as a security topic.

 March 2026: the group is still active

 In March 2026, Yoshiharu Asakawa, listed as secretary-general of the parliamentary group, posted notice of a fourth general meeting at the House of Representatives Members' Office Building.
-The notice said press coverage would be open.
+Press coverage was open.

 May 8, 2026: the U.S. publishes the first PURSUE tranche